Dominic Smith Player Props: Nationals vs. Cubs

-The Washington Nationals, including Dominic Smith and his .425 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Marcus Stroman and the Chicago Cubs at Nationals Park, Wednesday at 7:05 PM ET.
+Dominic Smith -- with a slugging percentage of .410 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Chicago Cubs, with Jameson Taillon on the mound, on May 4 at 1:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Cubs.
+In his last game he had a hitless performance (0-for-3) against the Cubs.

 Dominic Smith Game Info & Props vs. the Cubs